 - it is mains powered (see the motor's nameplate ratings); - it installs inside the winding roller; the part of the motor that protrudes from the roller (electronic head) mounts to the ceiling or wall with brackets (not included); - it has a built-in radio receiver and control unit with encoder technology that electronically controls the movement and precision of the limit switches; - can be configured for both ONE-WAY and TWO-WAY transmission.
 Nice's new two-way radio protocol enables communication in both directions between the transmitter and receiver, as does the mesh network which can connect to any Nice automation within radio range.
 The transmitter signal confirms that the control has been received correctly and allows the position of the automation to be controlled at all times.
-Wireless technology makes even initial programming simple and userfriendly. - it is compatible with all Nice control electronics using the NRC radio system (transmitters and climate sensors, the latter can only be used if the motor is configured for operation in ONE-WAY mode); - it can be controlled with a radio transmitter or cabled wall-mounted button panel (see fig. 1); - it can move the awnings, blind or shutter up or down; stop it at the upper limit switch, the lower limit switch or various intermediate positions (up to 30 if the motor is configured for operating in ONE-WAY mode or up to 6 if it is configured for operating in TWO-WAY mode); - is equipped with a "thermal protection device" which, in case of extended use, protect the motor against excessive overheating by limiting the motor speed to the minimum speed; in this way, the continuous usage time increases, allowing extended use (until the thermal protection device intervenes); - it is available in several versions, each with a certain motor torque (power).
+Wireless technology makes even initial programming simple and userfriendly. - it is compatible with all Nice control electronics using the NRC radio system (transmitters and climate sensors, the latter can only be used if the motor is configured for operation in ONE-WAY mode); - it can be controlled with a radio transmitter or cabled wall-mounted button panel (see fig. 1); - it can move the awnings, blind or shutter up or down; stop it at the upper limit switch, the lower limit switch or various intermediate positions (up to 30 if the motor is configured for operating in ONE-WAY mode or up to 6 if it is configured for operating in TWO-WAY mode); - it is equipped with a thermal protection system which, in the case of overheating caused by overuse of the automation (beyond the indicated limits), automatically cuts off the electricity supply, restoring it as soon as the temperature goes back to normal; - it is available in several versions, each with a certain motor torque (power).

-2 INSTALLATION OF THE MOTOR AND THE ACCESSORIES \\\\\
+2 INSTALLATION OF THE MOTOR AND THE ACCESSORIES